Duke Wen of Qi

+Duke Wen of Qi (齊文公 (Qí Wén Gōng)), personal name Lü Chi, was a monarch of the Qi state, reigning from 815 BC to 804 BC.

-Duke Wen's father Duke Li of Qi was a despotic ruler, and in 816 BC the people of Qi rebelled and tried to make the son of Duke Hu of Qi, Duke Li's grand-uncle, the new ruler.
+Duke Wen's father, Duke Li, was a despotic ruler, and in 816 BC the people of Qi rebelled and attempted to install the son of Duke Hu (Duke Li's grand-uncle) to the throne.
 Duke Li was killed by the rebels, but Duke Hu's son also died in the fighting.
 Subsequently, Duke Wen ascended the throne, and executed 70 people who were responsible for his father's death.

 Duke Wen reigned for 12 years and died in 804 BC.
-He was succeeded by his son, Duke Cheng of Qi.
+He was succeeded by his son, Duke Cheng.